iSECPartners/android-ssl-bypass/README.md

 After the plugin has been successfully initialized, do the action in the app that causes an SSL connection to be made.
 Breakpoints should be hit and handled via the initialized plugins.

-SSLBypassJDIPlugin, AndroidSSLBypassHelperApp, SSLTestApp
+SSLBypassJDIPlugin, AndroidSSLBypassHelperApp, SSLTestApp, twistedsslserver.py
 ==================

 This is the debugger plugin that implements bypassing SSL checks.
 This will only work for apps which implement certificate pinning or SSL in a particular way.
 It is left as an exercise for the user to implement a better plugin which will bypass *all* methods of doing SSL in Android.
 This plugin depends on loading source from an external location into the app process space.
-Therefore, this plugin requires that a helper app also be installed AndroidSSLBypassHelperApp.
+Therefore, this plugin requires that a helper app also be installed:
+AndroidSSLBypassHelperApp.
 This plugin can be tested with the corresponding test app SSLTestApp.

+twistdsslserver.py is used in correspondence with the SSLTestApp - twisted (http://twistedmatrix.com/trac/) must be installed to run

 Known Issues
 ==================